hackinggigs/cardapio-ru-scraping/bot_post.md

     application.run()
 ```

 With this code up and running locally, we proceeded to deploy it to the cloud using Amazon AWS.
 We followed [this tutorial](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html) - and thanked [this issue](http://stackoverflow.com/questions/20558747/how-to-deploy-structured-flask-app-on-aws-elastic-beanstalk) - to make it work.
-Also, we learned the hard way **you must commit and push your changes** before each Elastic Beanstalk deployment.
+Also, we learned the hard way **you must commit and push your changes** before each Elastic Beanstalk deployment (even if it doesn't make much sense, since GH and EB don't have any explicit relation).
 Otherwise it might fail and steal more or less 3 hours of your life (if you’re lucky).

 So yep, once AWS EB finished setting up the instance we finished this part.
 This is how we delivered the scraping result: